KJM9100 – Synthesis of Inorganic Materials

 After completing the course, you will have the following skills:

-- You know he principles of inorganic polymer synthesis.
+- you know the principles of inorganic polymer synthesis

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.